Whose content is it anyway? AI-generated content and the tangled web of creation, ownership, and responsibility

 Marika Roque

-COO & Chief Innovation Officer
+Chief Innovation Officer

-Marika holds a Bachelor’s in Advertising from The University of Texas at Austin, which she achieved while also participating as a former D1 collegiate athlete.
+Marika holds a bachelor’s degree in advertising from The University of Texas at Austin, where she was also a Division I collegiate athlete.
+Hook ’em.